Director of Business Intelligence and Data Governance, Aldo Group

-David Dadoun is currently the Aldo Group's Senior Manager for Data Governance and Business Intelligence.
+David Dadoun is currently the Aldo Group's Director of Business Intelligence and Data Governance.
 Prior to joining the Aldo Group he was the Director of a BI practice for the Keyrus Group.
 Over the last 15 years David Dadoun has advised a broad number of companies in the selection and implementation of BI tools, strategies, and roadmaps.
 He has managed BI projects including upgrades and migrations, and multiple BI platform deployments at small, medium, and Fortune 500 companies.

 David often presents at global BI events regarding the challenges and opportunities managers face when it comes to Business Intelligence and Data Governance.
 He also teaches Business Intelligence and Analytics at Montreal's prestigious HEC Business School.

 David holds a Bachelor of Commerce in International Business from the John Molson School of Business and an executive Masters of Business Administration from ESG Montreal and Paris-Dauphine in France.

 Founder and Chief Research Officer, Dresner Advisory Services, Conference Co-Chair

 Howard Dresner is the founder and Chief Research Officer at Dresner Advisory Services.
 He is one of the foremost thought leaders in business intelligence and performance management, having coined the term “Business Intelligence” in 1989.
 He has published two books on the subject, The Performance Management Revolution – Business Results through Insight and Action (John Wiley & Sons, Nov.
 2007) and Profiles in Performance – Business Intelligence Journeys and the Roadmap for Change (John Wiley & Sons, Nov.
 2009).